pnkskff/gabbin/README.md

      g.
 User with most Points win

   2. Add a Form so Players can create Credentials.
-  3. Link with Server to keep User and Score info.
+  3. Link with Server to keep and serve User and Score info.